 Back to basics: forfeiture of leases

 There may be occasions when a commercial landlord needs to address a tenant’s breach of the lease terms.
-One option available is forfeiture—a legal process that allows a landlord to end the lease during its term.
-However, forfeiture is a complex area of law and it is...
+One option available is forfeiture, a legal process that allows a landlord to end the lease during its term.
+However, forfeiture is a complex area of law, and it...

 Do I need a solicitor to draft my Lasting Powers of Attorney (LPA)?